Sheila David

 Sheila Sue David is an American chemist who is a professor at the University of California, Davis.
 Her research uses chemical approaches to understand cellular mechanisms, including DNA repair.
 She focuses on the repair of damaged DNA bases, which is mediated by base excision repair.
+The research that she focuses on uses specific DNA glycosylases in order to search meticulously through the normal DNA to find potential mutagenic base modifications.
 She is a Fellow of the American Chemical Society and American Association for the Advancement of Science.

 Early life and education

 David became interested in DNA as a child, when she explored the laws of Mendelian inheritance by breeding mice in fifth grade.
 She converted one of the rooms in her house into a science laboratory.
 She became interested in biochemistry during her undergraduate degree at St. Olaf College, where she discovered structure-function relationships.
 David moved to the University of Minnesota for graduate studies, where she investigated inhibitor binding to uteroferrin, completing her doctorate in 1990 under the supervision of Lawrence Que Jr. Next, David moved to California Institute of Technology as an National Institutes of Health Postdoctoral Fellow.